Airborne and mechanical noise transfer is defined as the way sound moves through objects and the air.

 Every component of building construction has an impact on acoustical characteristics.

 Limiting and controlling noise transmission from one space to another ensures speech privacy, noise consideration, room functionality, and overall makes environments more productive and pleasant to occupy.

-The solution to noise transfer depends on the source, the noise type, and the path of transmission.
+The solution to airborne and mechanical noise transfer depends on the source, the noise type, and the path of transmission.